 The posterior cruciate ligament is one of the two cruciate ligaments (the other being the ACL) that maintain stability of the leg hinge joint and correct femur and tibia bone alignment.

 Treatment for a PCL injury is determined on an individual basis.
 Some patients do not require surgery and can benefit from physical therapy rehabilitation and strength training alone.
 Dr. Meier will perform an examination to determine the best therapy for any patient who has an injury of the PCL.

 - The PCL is the strongest ligament in the leg hinge joint.

 - An injury to the PCL often occurs along with other ligament injuries.

 - PCL injuries are commonly found after major traumas to the knee, such as from a car accident.

 Dr. Meier uses the latest advances in arthroscopic orthopedic surgery to perform ligament reconstruction surgery in Los Angeles.

-A lateral collateral ligament injury is an injury to the ligament on the outer side of the knee.
+A lateral collateral ligament injury is an injury to the ligament on the knee’s outer side.
 The LCL connects the top part of the fibula (the bone on the outside of the lower leg) to the lower outside part of the femur.
 LCL injuries can be a stretch, partial tear, or complete tear of the ligament.

-Injury to the LCL is usually caused by a force or motion that causes stress toward the outer side of the knee joint where the LCL resides.
+Injury to the LCL is usually caused by a force or motion that causes stress toward the knee’s outer side where the LCL resides.

 Symptoms of injury to the lateral collateral ligament can be: